AstunTechnology/QGIS-Gazetteer-Plugin/readme.md

 ### OSM Nominatim

 Use of the OSM Nominatim search is subject to the [Nominatim usage policy](http://wiki.openstreetmap.org/wiki/Nominatim_usage_policy).
 OpenStreetMap data is © OpenStreetMap contributors and available under the [Open Database Licence](www.openstreetmap.org/copyright).

+## Configuration

+### Astun Technology

+* Uncomment the Astun Technology Gazetteer from `gazetteers\config.ini`
+* In `gazetteers\astun.py` edit the URL (line 4) to point at your iShare Maps getdata.aspx URL.
+This is generally your standard iShare Web URL, ending in getdata.aspx
+* Note that installations requiring credentials for access (such as iShareGIS) are not currently compatible with the Gazetteer Plugin.